 Effective communication with sexual contacts is associated with increased condom use and sexual pleasure – double win.
 Talking about your sexual health history with a partner can feel awkward but it’s well worth-while.
 Use reflective language to make sure you’re getting all the information you need from a partner, for example, “I was tested for X, Y months ago.
 My results were Z, and I have/haven’t had an unprotected sexual contact since.
 How about you?”

 4. Practice safer sex

 Use barrier methods, like condoms and oral dams, the right way every time you have sex.
 They’re the only way to prevent transmission of the majority of STIs.
 And if you’re trying to avoid pregnancy, be sure you know your prefered form of birth control, there’re plenty of options!
 Check out this blog to learn about other ways to have safer sex.

 Last but not least, if you are sexually active, routine STI screening is necessary to keep you and your partner(s) healthy.
 The majority of these infections don’t show any symptoms, so getting tested is the only way to know your status.
 Find out what you should be getting tested for here.

 Follow these tips and tricks to improve your sexual health and re-establish your self care routine.
 Want to learn more about how to prevent STIs?
-Click here to keep reading.
+Click here to keep reading and take this short quiz to see what STI test may be best for you!
 And as always, feel free to reach out to binx at any time with your sexual health questions!